Main Index Pre-Tour Post-Tour Articles Previous Next

 The Sunbirds & Hummingbirds

 The next candidate is another pair of unrelated families, one from the eastern hemisphere and one from the western.
 Though the Sunbirds and Hummingbirds are only distantly related (at the class level,) they share enough physical and behavioral similarities that I will nominate them together.
 These similarities have probably arisen due to their chosen lifestyle as nectar-feeders, and provide a nice example of convergent evolution.
 The most noticeable of their common features are small size, a usually long, and often curved, bill, brilliant and often iridescent plumage, and the ability to fly rapidly, precisely, and often without much forward motion.
 That final aspect results in another, more frustrating, similarity; that both groups are disturbingly difficult to photograph.
-There is only one species in Australia, the Yellow-Bellied Sunbird, which I saw on the Queensland Coast.
+There is only one species in Australia, the Olive-Backed Sunbird, which I saw on the Queensland Coast.
 In south Asia, which is home to a number of members of the group, I did observe a few beautiful examples, while I was in the Himalayan foothills, but they proved to be only the briefest of encounters and I was not able to secure a single photo.
 Africa, on the other hand is the Sunbirds primary domain, and there are at least 86 species living on the continent.
 My count of seven of those seemed to leave the majority of the family unobserved, but the beauty of the birds that I was able to see more than made up for that.
 The western hemisphere's counterparts, the Hummingbirds, are well known to residents of the Americas.
 What I did not realize before the Tour, was that the Hummingbirds of North America, represent only a small fraction of the family, and the real action is below the equator.
 For well over 200 species reside in South America.
 That meant that I was able to see them frequently, and in just about all geographic regions and environments.
 With patience, and more importantly, luck, I did manage to grab a number of fair images of many of the types I saw.
 However, with so many varieties to choose from, many of which display only slight differences in appearance, I cannot be 100% confident in all of the identifications listed on this page.

 Sunbirds

-Yellow-Bellied Sunbird - Aus. | Variable Sunbird - Ethiopia Row 1
+Olive-Backed Sunbird - Aus. | Variable Sunbird - Ethiopia Row 1

 Tacazze Sunbird - Ethiopia | Bronzy Sunbird - Rwanda Row 2

-Purple-Breasted Sunbird - Rwanda. | Souimanga Sunbord - Mad.
+Purple-Breasted Sunbird - Rwnd. | Madagascar Green Sunbird - Mad.
 Row 3

 Malachite Sunbird - S Afr. | Greater Double-Collared Sunbird - S Afr.
 Row 4